woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Week 01/Notes.md

 >>>
 ```

 This function calculates the area of a triangle.
 The function needs two arguments: `base` and `height`.
 The arguments for `base` and `height` are `3` and `4`.
 Even a single value like the int `3` or `4` evaluates to itself.
-That means that the expression for base is `3` and heights get the expression `4`.
+That means that the expression for `base` is `3` and `height` get the expression `4`.
 Those expressions are stored in a memory address and the parameters for `base` and `height` contain the corresponding memory address.
 After the call, the body of code runs and produces the expression `6.0`.
 This value gets returned.